Euro zone puts Greece's efforts under microscope

-BRUSSELS (Reuters) - Euro zone finance ministers will run the rule over Greece’s accounts again on Thursday but aren’t ready to sign off yet on a second, 130-billion-euro bailout program.
+BRUSSELS, March 1 (Reuters) - Euro zone finance ministers will run the rule over Greece’s accounts again on Thursday but aren’t ready to sign off yet on a second, 130-billion-euro bailout programme.

 The Greek parliament approved an extension of pharmacy opening hours and cuts to spending on drugs in a late-night session on Wednesday, the final significant element in a package of three dozen “prior actions” euro zone countries had demanded before more aid is provided.